 Agency: She informs David that Tarik is not home and she isn’t expecting him until the morning.
 Gloria also tries to get him to stay the night with her and David tells her that he’s Gay.

 Purpose: Gloria’s was trying to express affection.
-She hadn’t sex with anyone since David’s last visit.
+She hadn’t had sex with anyone since David’s last visit.
 She was tired of feeling lonely and hoped he would oblige her like the last time.

 Robin Stokes